Ideal Places for Backpacking in Vietnam (Part 2)

 White and red sand dunes.
 The Fairy Spring.
 The charms of picturesque sunrises and sunsets in a friendly fishing town ambiance… These are only some of the reasons why Mui Ne is among the most popular backpacking destinations in Vietnam.
 In Mui Ne, not only will you be able to enjoy water sports such as windsurfing and kitesurfing but you’ll also get to explore local cuisine and experience local nightlife.
 Not to mention that Mui Ne offers different types of accommodation for backpackers, including pretty affordable dorms and hostels.

-However, if you want to treat yourself with a special experience, you’re also more than welcome to stay at our Bamboo Village Beach Resort & Spa.
+However, if you want to treat yourself with a special experience, you’re also more than welcome to stay at our Bamboo Village Beach Resort & Spa which is cosidered as one of the best mui ne resort.
 Here you can spice up your backpacker adventure and recharge the energy supplies with amazing spa treatments and great food.
 At the same time, you can enjoy the accommodation that will certainly let you reconnect with nature.

 Read Also – Challenging things to do in vietnam